Ref Library Sitemap

 With them German soldiers so far away from home, and having a fairly good time in the Netherlands, even for them, their natural instinct came knocking on their heart.
 So when they got time off, their attention shifted to girls.
 Mostly they were met with a cold heart and shoulder.
-However some who did not understood the gravity of the crime that was committed by Germany, or did not have any loyalty for the country of their birth, or were attracted by the uniforms, did associate with the German soldiers.
+However some who did not understand the gravity of the crime that was committed by Germany, or did not have any loyalty for the country of their birth, or were attracted by the uniforms, did associate with the German soldiers.
 Those girls of course were more despised than the soldiers whom they went out with.
 In time, a song came out with a promise for them.
 It went something like this:

 During the last week or so of the siege on Amersfoort, when the bombardment was going on, there was always a little airplane overhead.
 It circled and circled.
 It reminded one of a buzzard, never flapping its wings, just floating around.
 We called it the "Flying Bed Board".
 Why the enemy did not shoot it down, or even fire upon it, we will never know.
 They said that the little plane was directing canon fire.
 We had to believe this, because you can be assured that nobody would be flying around just for the fun of it.